The three phases of quantum annealing: fast, slow, and very slow: Concluding remarks

 \section{Concluding remarks}

-It has been argued~\cite{Sanders2017} that all viable architectures for quantum computing will necessitate the implementation of quantum error correcting codes~\cite{nielsen2010}.
-For quantum annealers this poses special challenges, as they experience two fundamentally different sources of error~\cite{Sarandy2005PRL,Young2013}: environmental noise and non-adiabatic excitations.
-Whereas to mitigate the effects of environmental noise effective algorithms already exist~\cite{Sarovar2013,Pudenz2015,Pastawski2016,Vinci2018}, circumventing the consequences of finite-time driving is a much harder task.
-In principle, so-called shortcuts to adiabaticity~\cite{Chen2010,Campo2012PRL,Santos2015SR,Acconcia2015PRE,Guery2019,carolan2021,Touil2021entropy} may hold the solution, but typically the required control fields are highly complex and non-local.
+It has been argued~\cite{Sanders2017} that all viable architectures for quantum computing will necessitate the implementation of quantum-error-correcting codes~\cite{nielsen2010}.
+For quantum annealers this poses special challenges, as they experience two fundamentally different sources of error~\cite{Sarandy2005PRL,Young2013}: environmental noise and nonadiabatic excitations.
+Whereas effective algorithms to mitigate the effects of environmental noise already exist~\cite{Sarovar2013,Pudenz2015,Pastawski2016,Vinci2018}, circumventing the consequences of finite-time driving is a much harder task.
+In principle, so-called shortcuts to adiabaticity~\cite{Chen2010,Campo2012PRL,Santos2015SR,Acconcia2015PRE,Guery2019,carolan2021,Touil2021entropy} may hold the solution, but typically, the required control fields are highly complex and nonlocal.

 Thus, a comprehensive characterization of the finite-time excitations is instrumental if the ``outcome'' of a computation on a quantum annealer is to be trusted.
 For the one-dimensional Ising chain in the transverse field, this is exactly what we have achieved in Fig.~\ref{fig:TIScaleDiagram}.
-Not only did we verify earlier findings that indicated the crossover from a regime of the Kibble-Zurek mechanism to effective Landau-Zener dynamics, but we discovered a third regime, which is fully described by adiabatic perturbation theory.
-This allowed us to unambiguously determine the crossover points, that is the driving times $\tau$, for which the scaling properties of the excess work fundamentally changes.
+We verified and quantified earlier findings that indicated crossovers from a regime of the Kibble-Zurek mechanism to effective Landau-Zener dynamics to a third regime fully described by adiabatic perturbation theory.
+This allowed us to unambiguously determine the crossover points, that is, the driving times $\tau$, for which the scaling properties of the excess work fundamentally change.
 Thus, we expect our results to be directly and immediately applicable in the characterization of all present and future quantum annealers.